Kiln-Dried Hardwood Logs

 Hardwood vs Softwood: The Real Story

 The idea that hardwoods are inherently "better" than softwoods for burning is more tradition than truth.
 When logs are properly dried (typically to below 20% moisture), both hardwood and softwood offer similar calorific value per kilo.
 That means, pound for pound, they release comparable energy.
-The difference lies in density, not energy content, saving of over 25% on the price of Air-Dried Hardwoods and 33% on Kiln-Dried Hardwoods, making our Air-Dried Softwoods our best value for money.
+The difference lies in density, not energy content.
+Larch is the hardest of the Softwoods, saving of over 25% on the price of Air-Dried Hardwoods and 33% on Kiln-Dried Hardwoods, making our Air-Dried Larch Logs our best value for money.
 They are also much more sustainable than hardwoods.